iAmDorra/TreeElements/README.md

 # TreeElements

-Apply a multi-level aggregation on a list of items.
+Apply a multi-level aggregation on a list of items, aggregate the amounts.
 Sides : A for Asset, L for Liability

 Imagine those items :